 Lake Hamilton is a 7,460-acre Entergy reservoir on the Ouachita River in Garland County at Hot Springs - the most developed of the Hot Springs lakes with dense residential and resort shoreline.
 The conditions at Lake Hamilton set specific requirements for every dock, pier, bulkhead, and retaining wall built along its shoreline.

 Lake Hamilton is a 7,460-acre Entergy reservoir on the Ouachita River in Garland County at Hot Springs - the most developed of the Hot Springs lakes with dense residential and resort shoreline.
 Seasonal water level variation creates conditions where structures must remain accessible and sound across the full annual range.
 Shoreline substrate varies from rocky points to soft cove bottoms, requiring site-specific pile depth assessment.
-Army Corps of Engineers permits govern construction on these Corps-managed reservoirs.
+Shore Protect Team handles all required coordination for construction on these waterways.

 Shore Protect Team provides Shoreline Protection in Lake Hamilton, AR.
-We build dock and pier systems designed for the seasonal water level operating range, construct bulkheads and retaining walls for shoreline protection, and install marine piling for boat lifts.
-Permit applications to the reservoir authority and Army Corps are part of our project process.
+We build dock and pier systems designed for the seasonal water level operating range, construct bulkheads and retaining walls for shoreline protection, and install marine piling for boat lifts. required coordination to the reservoir authority and federally managed are part of our project process.

 Shore Protect Team provides shoreline protection in Lake Hamilton, AR for residential and commercial waterfront properties on Lake Hamilton.
 Our work covers bulkhead construction and repair, pier and dock installation, retaining wall construction, seawall protection, boardwalks, bridges, marine piling, structure repair and maintenance, and waterfront demolition.
 Each Lake Hamilton, AR project is assessed for the most developed of the Hot Springs lakes with dense residential and resort shoreline before work begins.